Chasemako0/Form-UI/README.md

 #Issues
-Just a demo the password have not been hashed yet and some security issues with the id displaying plainly in the url.
+It's just a demo; the password hasn't been hashed yet, and there are some security concerns, such as the ID being exposed in the URL.